apache/predictionio/engines/src/main/java/recommendations/tutorial1-develop.md

 ]
 ```

-The key `name` is the name of the algorithm which should match the one defined in the `EngineFactory` class in above step.
+The key `name` is the name of the algorithm which should match the one defined in the `EngineFactory` class in above step, which specifies the name of the algorithm of the *Engine* we want to deploy.
 The `params` defines the parameters for this algorithm.

 Note that if your algorithm takes no parameter, you still need to put empty JSON `{}`.
 For example: